lallamilagro/Hotel_for_animals/README.md

 # Hotel_for_animals

-Semantic markup of a small site
+Semantic markup.
+The middle level.